schiznik/nextcloud-openshift/README.md

 **Hints**

-* You might want to enable TLS for your instance
+* You might want to enable TLS for your instance.

 ## Backup